Work at the Museum this summer!

 Job Description

 The Muskoka Lakes Museum regularly runs a number of programs and special events for visitors and members.
-These programs include: two Open Houses, our Summer Lecture Series, fundraisers, and regular programs for visitors of all ages.
-This objective of the Public Programming Assistant is to conceptualize, plan and execute these programs and events in order to promote heritage and cultural learning, as well as, generate a public survey to better understand the public’s interests.
+These programs include: two Open Houses, our Summer Lecture Series, fundraisers, and weekly programs for visitors of all ages.
+The objective of the Educational Programs & Events Assistant is to conceptualize, plan and execute these programs and events in order to promote heritage and cultural learning.

 Job Tasks